antrea-io/antrea/docs/traffic-encryption.md

 ### Prerequisites

-WireGuard encryption requires `wireguard` kernel module be present on the Kubernetes Nodes. `wireguard` module is part of mainline kernel since Linux 5.6.
+WireGuard encryption requires the `wireguard` kernel module be present on the Kubernetes Nodes. `wireguard` module is part of mainline kernel since Linux 5.6.
 Or, you can compile the module from source code with a kernel version >= 3.10.
 [This WireGuard installation guide](https://www.wireguard.com/install) documents how to